 How many times throughout the week do you find yourself repeating thoughts similar to, “My duties at work are boring … I feel like I’m getting dumber … I don’t feel challenged enough.”
 Are you more capable?

 There is a common misconception we tend to believe in our society: your employer is supposed to meet your professional needs.
-I hate to tell you, but it is not your job’s job to keep you educated, challenged, or excited.
-It is not your job’s job to make you happy.
-I will take this one step further and tell you that what your employer cares about is your contribution to the company.
-They don’t necessarily care about training you, about furthering your education or about keeping you satisfied.
-It is very possible they might take steps toward your professional development, which is fantastic – but don’t count on it.
+I hate to disappoint, but it is not your job’s job to keep you educated, challenged, or excited.
+It is also not your job’s job, by the way, to make you happy (see Post #13).

 Now that I’ve burst your bubble and shocked your system, I want to share something that nobody ever told me.
-Since your employer is in no way responsible for your own professional fulfillment, the task lies in your hands.
+Since we have established your employer is not responsible for your own professional fulfillment, this means the task lies in your hands.
 No one and nothing else in the world can be responsible for your happiness, your development or your fulfillment except for you.

 Are you more capable?
 If yes, then take responsibility over your boredom.
 Find ways to challenge yourself, even if that means new endeavors outside working hours.
 The worst thing you can do is sit back and await the next challenging or fulfilling job to fall in your lap.
 The responsibility is yours and you can start today.